juliangut/sessionware/README.md

 * Settings have been moved into Configuration object.
 This object accepts an array of settings on instantiation so it's just a matter of providing the settings to it
 * Review configuration settings names, some are slightly changed
+* Event names have been expanded and renamed
 * Middleware use is now separated from core session management.
 SessionHandling middleware needs an instance of Session
 * All session related actions have been moved to Session object instead of relying in built'in PHP session management, which you should not use